spryker/spryker-docs/_drafts/oryx/oryx-application-orchestration/oryx-application-feature.md

 Features are useful to structure and organize code and functionality into logical groups and to make them easier to reuse in different scenarios.

-Every Oryx package exposes such features for your application to be easily integrated.
+Every Oryx package exposes such features for an easy integration in your application.

 To register `AppFeature` with an Oryx application, use the `appBuilder.withFeature()` API: